“River Deep, Mountain High” (Ike & Tina Turner)

 The public’s tepid reaction to “River Deep, Mountain High” was probably due to the Wall of Sound no longer being the hip new thing.
 Spector had his greatest hits before the British Invasion; after the Beatles (and Bob Dylan) hit big, the sound of popular music changed.
 Spector’s Wall of Sound was old hat by 1966—it didn’t sound at all like all the four-piece pop and rock groups (or the classy Motown sound) emanating from teenagers’ transistor radios two years after the Fab Four invaded the stage of the Ed Sullivan Theater.
 No matter how good “River Deep, Mountain High” was, it sounded stale.

-As noted, the failure of “River Deep, Mountain High” put Spector’s career on hold for several years.
+As noted, the failure of the original “River Deep, Mountain High” put Spector’s career on hold for several years.
 It didn’t seem to affect Ike & Tina that much, however, partly because the song was a surprising #3 hit in the UK.
 That led to them touring with the Rolling Stones on their 1966 tour of the UK and booking bigger venues for the Ike & Tina Turner Revue in the United States.
 They finally achieved mainstream success with their wildly successful cover of Creedence Clearwater Revival’s “Proud Mary,” a #4 hit in 1971.

 Throughout it all, the Ike & Tina Turner Revue captivated audiences worldwide.
 Tina was a dynamic, high-energy performer who set the stage on fire with her fiery, sexily raging dance moves.
 And, somehow, the Ikettes always kept up with her.
 It was amazing to watch.